Working Over 50: Opportunities and Challenges

 Technological Developments

 Digital transformation is making technological skills increasingly important.
 Keeping up to date with technological innovations is essential for workers over 50.
-In career coaching, the coach can support the development of digital skills, for example by recommending online courses or workshops.
+A career during coaching, the coach can provide support in developing digital skills by offering online courses or workshops, for example.

 Flexible Working